protocolbuffers/protobuf/python/README.txt

      $ python setup.py build
      $ python setup.py google_test

-     if you want to test c++ implementation, run:
+     If you want to test c++ implementation, run:
-     $ python setup.py test
+     $ python setup.py test --cpp_implementation

    If some tests fail, this library may not work correctly on your system.
 Continue at your own risk.